notification-system/docs/frontend-initial-spec.md

     * Connects to the MQTT broker
     * Subscribes to the relevant topics
     * Sends delivered response to each received notification
+    * Accepts each received notification 50% of the time
   * A simple report is generated to show the total number of sent notifications and the number of notifications received by the clients
 * Client side logs including option to enable verbose logs are displayed by the test tool.